gromacs/gromacs/docs/user-guide/mdp-options.rst

    [array]
    Zero, one or more lambda values for which Delta H values will be determined and written to dhdl.xvg every :mdp:`nstdhdl` steps.
-Values must be between 0 and 1.
+Values must be greater than or equal to 0; values greater than 1 are allowed but should be used carefully.
 Free energy differences between different lambda values can then be determined with :ref:`gmx bar`. :mdp:`fep-lambdas` is different from the other -lambdas keywords because all components of the lambda vector